Multiple sclerosis (MS) is a chronic autoimmune disorder that affects the optic nerves, spinal cord, and brain.

 - Lyme disease

-- forms of arthritis, such as spinal and discs
+- forms of arthritis, such as spinal arthritis

 To diagnose PPMS, your doctor may:

-- Perform a spinal tap to check for signs of MS in the spinal fluid.
+- perform a lumbar puncture to check for signs of MS in the spinal fluid

-There’s currently no PPMS treatment approved by the U.S. Food and Drug Administration (FDA) that reduces nerve degeneration.
-However, there are many possible treatments used to help with the progression of symptoms for PPMS.
+However, there are many treatments that may help with the progression of PPMS symptoms.
 These immunosuppressive therapies include:

 Some medications are used to treat specific symptoms of PPMS, such as muscle tightness, pain, fatigue, and bladder and bowel problems.

-There are a variety of disease-modifying drugs (DMDs) and steroids approved by the FDA for relapsing forms of MS. These medications aren’t usually helpful in treating PPMS.
-They target inflammation that occurs in the central nervous system and acute relapses, which isn’t typical of PPMS.
+There are a variety of disease-modifying therapies (DMTs) and steroids approved by the FDA for relapsing forms of MS. These medications aren’t usually helpful in treating PPMS.
+They target inflammation that occurs in the CNS and acute relapses, which aren’t typical of PPMS.